 Website: https://www.art021.org/

 Summary: Founded in 2013, ART021 Shanghai is one of China’s oldest art fairs and brings together 139 participating galleries and projects from 50 cities across 22 countries and regions.
 This year’s edition brings in 33 newcomers, both prominent and emerging galleries.
 They include Grimm, Latitude Gallery x Long Story Short, Lisson Gallery, Nanzuka, Reflexion, ROH and Petitree.
-Organized highlighted this year’s inclusion of Lisson Gallery as a show of the event’s “ascending global profile.”
+Organizers highlighted this year’s inclusion of Lisson Gallery as a show of the event’s “ascending global profile.”
 The event opens amid ongoing tariff and trade-policy uncertainty that has raised shipping costs for many international exhibitors, and its overlap with West Bund Art & Design once again turns Shanghai into a two-fair week drawing global collectors.

 West Bund Art & Design